kputnam/propr/README.md

 The code block inside `check { ... }` should return a generator value.
 The code block's scope is extended with a few combinators to compose generators.

-* Create a generator that returns the given value.
+* __unit__: Create a generator that returns the given value.
 For instance, to yield `3` as an argument to the property,
   `check { unit(3) }`

-* Chain the value yielded by one generator into another.
+* __bind__: Chain the value yielded by one generator into another.
 For instance, to yield two integers as arguments to a property,
   `check { bind(Integer.random){|a| bind(Integer.random){|b| unit([a,b]) }}}`

-* Short-circuit the chain if the given condition is false.
+* __guard__: Short-circuit the chain if the given condition is false.
 The entire chain will be re-run until the guard passes.
 For instance, to generate two distinct numbers,
   `check { bind(Integer.random){|a| bind(Integer.random){|b| guard(a != b){ unit([a,b]) }}}}`

-* Remove one level of generator nesting.
+* __join__: Remove one level of generator nesting.
 If you have a generator `x` that yields a number generator, then `join x` is a string generator.
 For instance, to yield either a number or a string,
   `check { join([Integer.random, String.random]) }`

-* Convert a list of generator values to a generator of a list of values.
+* __sequence__: Convert a list of generator values to a list generator.
 For instance, to yield three integers to a property,
   `check { sequence [Integer.property]*3 }`

 ## Generating Random Values